marciavagos/Rabbit_model/README.md

 which makes use of the  `Parameters_batch.txt` file to run simulations with different parameter settings.
-You can either re-run the whole population of 3000 models (eg., to  experiment with other model parameter changes), or just the 16 selected model by specifying the correct params file (`params_pop.txt` or `params_CTL.txt`) and the corresponding indices in the `array` variable.
+You can either re-run the whole population of 3000 models (eg., to  experiment with other model parameter changes), or just the 16 selected model by specifying the correct params file (`params_pop.txt` or `params_CTL.txt`) and the corresponding indices in the `indices` variable.

 Additional simulated data of this  population of 16 models can be found [here](https://github.com/marciavagos/rabbit_model_datasets).